The future world of work: one year on

 We also noted that there were positives to be taken from the changes which were forced upon us in March 2020, including new ways of working flexibly, the accelerated use of technology and a focus on environmental and social issues.
 However, even those positive changes come with a raft of legal questions.

-The ever-changing legal landscape in relation to employees continues to develop, resulting in new and modified considerations for employers.
-We are therefore running a series of webinars and publications once more, with the next taking place on 13 May 2021, focussing on employee welfare and motivation in the new world of work.
-You can watch our first webinar on vaccines, testing, face masks and remote working here.
+The ever-changing legal landscape in relation to employees continues, resulting in new and modified considerations for employers.
+We are therefore running a series of webinars and publications once more, with the first taking place on 18 March 2021, focussing on managing your workforce in the context of vaccines, testing, face masks and remote working.

 What are the key considerations to ensure your business is fit for purpose and prepared, both now and in the future?
 Here are our new eight points for consideration: